cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

     * Remove the [`"homepage"`](https://github.com/cosmos/academy-checkers-ui/blob/f9e1375/package.json#L18) field or it will confuse React.
     * Copy only the missing `dependencies` and `devDependencies`.
 If there is a conflict between versions, overwrite with the highest version.

-Everything should now be integrated
+Everything should now be integrated.

 ### Testing your own repo